Getting Started with the USAMTS

 - Taking part in other contests, such as MATHCOUNTS and the AMC, can be good practice, although these contests have a vastly different format from the USAMTS.

-In general, competitive math is like most other skills in life—the best way to get better at it is to practice regularly with tasks that are challenging for you, and to routinely get feedback on your work.
+In general, competitive math is like most other skills—the best way to get better at it is to practice regularly with tasks that are challenging for you, and to routinely get feedback on your work.
 Also, smart people rarely become smart on their own.
 Finding a community of peers, whether in-person or online, who are also doing competitive math, will give you a good source of insights, support, and motivation.